NeuroTechX/ntx_slack_archive/eegdata.md

 >
 However, I'd love to take a look at the library.
 Showing some cool data visualization might be fun for this upcoming outreach event we're holding

+6/1/2017 8:50 PM

+ **andyh616** :

+ >vjayaram - currently, PCA. but we're going to support ICA, t-SNE, MDS, Isomap and a few more